5 Of The Best Folding Saws for Your Money

 If you need a folding saw that light, you are probably limited to the saw on your multi-tool or a knife with serration.

-It performs very well considering its size.
+It performs very well, considering its size.
 It has a very pronounced pull stroke that makes cutting a breeze.

 The blade also holds its edge very well.
 You’ll still need to sharpen, or you can replace the blade.

-There are medium, large, and fine-toothed blades available for the PocketBoy and also different blade lengths.
+There are medium, large, and fine-toothed blades available for the PocketBoy and different blade lengths.
 All blades are interchangeable within their length.

 The PocketBoy blade cuts on the pull stroke, which is easier to control and requires less energy.
 However, it won’t be as efficient as a blade that cuts on both the push and pull.